Manchester Square: In film, fiction and the media

-In 1814 and 1815, the square was the chosen setting for cheaper newspapers and, above all, their inner page articles to perpetuate a fresh round of the urban myth of a pig-faced woman.
+In 1814 and 1815, the square was the chosen setting for cheaper newspapers and inner page articles to perpetuate a fresh round of the urban myth of a pig-faced woman.

-The cover photograph for Please Please Me, the first LP by The Beatles, was taken by Angus McBean in 1963.
+The cover photograph for Please Please Me, the first LP by the Beatles, was taken by Angus McBean in 1963.
 It showed the group looking down over the stairwell inside EMI House (now demolished) in the square, EMI's then London headquarters.
 A repeat photo was taken in 1969 for the cover of their then-intended Get Back album; it was not used when the project saw release as Let It Be, but was eventually used on the retrospective albums 1962–1966 and 1967–1970.

+“Bowie 1965!”, a 2013 vinyl re-release of a four track EP of songs by David Bowie’s early bands the Manish Boys and Davy Jones (and the Lower Third), features an early photo of Bowie standing next to a Manchester Square sign.
+The designation Metropolitan Borough of St Marylebone, which became defunct in 1965, is still visible on the sign.

 In the early 20th century, the chemical company ICI moved into a new headquarters in the north-west corner of the square, which was designed in a modern style with classical elements.
 Around the rest of the square stand tall brick Georgian terraced houses, many of which are inside converted to offices.

 Manchester Square Fire Station, just over a full block north-west, in retail/leisure street Chiltern Street, was decommissioned in June 2005 by the London Fire and Emergency Planning Authority (LFEPA) and, expanding further south, forms a luxury hotel and restaurant.